albertovth/football_predictor/METHODS.md

 - team B expected goals = `(team_b_xG + team_a_xGA) / 2`

 Each matchup is then simulated repeatedly using Poisson-distributed goal counts.
 The pipeline currently uses a large all-versus-all Monte Carlo approach and converts simulated points into an SPI-like percentage scale.
+The active simulation uses NumPy Poisson sampling, which keeps the same Monte Carlo structure while making reruns much faster than the earlier manual inverse-Poisson implementation.

 ## Outputs